singularityhacker/Agile-Notes/SAFe.md

 > "Those who master large-scale software delivery will define the economic landscape of the 21st century." - Mik Kersten, Project to Product

 Tipping points in technologies:

 ![tipping-points](https://i.imgur.com/J2Il3zc.png)

+We are just now moving from into the deployment period of the age of software.

 Chart of the 7 core competencies of the lean enterprise:

 ![core-pracrices](https://i.imgur.com/atrXanq.png)